gitforwork2/gitforwork.github.io/_posts/2016-12-19-H1-extension-with-H1-to-H4-EAD-conversion-concurrently.md

 - 10/27/2016 Received approval notices for the other 2
 - 11/25/2016 EAD Card received

 Hope this is helpful for people who are in the same boat.
+And remember, USCIS does all within the premium processing window as a courtesy, so your mileage may vary.